How to Stop Exchange Server from Recreating Meetings?

 Disconnect all third-party Calendar apps.

-Exchange Server Re-created a Meeting that was Missing from your Calendar Ask Admin to Do the Following
+Did Exchange Server Re-create a Meeting that was Missing from your Calendar?
+Take Admin’s Help

 Here is a list of admin-level fixes used to stop this Exchange Server malfunction